 It is a type of observation, investigation about something that has been done in the past or heard same.
 It is usually after thorough research or investigation was done that a reporter or writer is able to a flawless report.

 Let us deviate you from right here.
-Not because Sample Assignment does not want you to read the blog but because we want you to waste as less time as possible in reading only what you need.
+Not because Sample Assignment does not want you to read the blog but because we want you to waste as little time as possible in reading only what you need.
 This would also give you an idea of the subject we deal with reports in!
-How to write an Report?
+How to write a Report?
 Wasn’t that the cup from the Goblet of Fire?
 We just Portkey-ed you to the places rigged which are actually the places you needed to be in!
 We are the angel-Voldemort!
-The question that arises now is, how do you reach at the end of a conclusion of a perfectly written report?
+The question that arises now is, how do you reach the end of a conclusion of a perfectly written report?
 Let the games begin!
 Here’s how.

 Before you begin to run the horses in your mind, simply read. .do not think, do not be tempted to frame your in-report sentences yet.
 R.E.A.D.
 That’s it.
 If you do have time, read a “how-to” handbook on the internet.
-All you are required to do or deduce from this step is to get to an intent of how and what all you COULD include in your report.
+All you are required to do or deduce from this step is to get to the intent of how and what all you COULD include in your report.

 To determine your intent is the foundation of your foundation.
 Okay, that’s too much detail for you to grasp in 3 mere words.

 Moving on, write your idea on a fresh piece of paper and give it thoughts from different angles.
 For example, is the water salty?
 Or is it just saline?
 Are those two similar?
 Do I have an explanation to prove that they are not or shall I choose a different outlook?
 Or is it just that the water is less sweet and too saline?